The century-old mystery of the Martian meteorite is revealed: how a strange clue from Earth helped scientists

 What did the scientists find out?

-Archival records have shown that the toxin causeda fall in yields of 10–15% in 1919 and another, less pronounced, in 1927.
-This was the highest abundance of vomitoxin in the 20 years prior to 1931, when the meteorite was identified.
+Archival records showed that the toxin causeda 10–15% drop in yields in 1919 and another, less pronounced one in 1927.
+This was the highest prevalence of vomitoxin in the 20 years before 1931, when the meteorite was identified.

-Analysis of observations of "fireballs" for the samethe period gave more potential clues about the exact time of Lafayette's landing.
+Analysis of observations of “fireballs” during the same periodperiod provided more potential clues about the exact time of Lafayette's landing.
 Meteorites heat up as they descend through Earth's atmosphere, causing a bright streak of fire across the sky.
-Various documents reported similar sightings in southern Michigan and northern Indiana on November 26, 1919, and another in 1927, when the Tilden meteorite fell in Illinois.
+Various documents have reported similar sightings in southern Michigan and northern Indiana on November 26, 1919, and another in 1927, when the Tilden meteorite fell in Illinois.

 Who found the meteorite?